MyPossibilitiesMyPossibilitiesMyPossibilitiesMyPossibilities

 · Knowing when to make eye contact and when to avert the eyes

-· Determining when physical contact is acceptable and what type (e.g., a handshake versus a hug);
+· Determining when physical contact is acceptable and what type (e.g., a handshake vs a hug);

 · Being able to politely start and stop conversations